Β-Carotene

-β-Carotene (beta-carotene) is an organic, strongly coloured red-orange pigment abundant in fungi, plants, and fruits.
+β-Carotene (beta-carotene) is an organic, strongly colored red-orange pigment abundant in fungi, plants, and fruits.
 It is a member of the carotenes, which are terpenoids (isoprenoids), synthesized biochemically from eight isoprene units and thus having 40 carbons.
-Among the carotenes, β-carotene is distinguished by having beta-rings at both ends of the molecule. β-Carotene is biosynthesized from geranylgeranyl pyrophosphate.

-In some Mucoralean fungi, β-carotene is a precursor to the synthesis of trisporic acid.
+Dietary β-carotene is a provitamin A compound, converting in the body to retinol (vitamin A).
+In foods, it has rich content in carrots, pumpkin, spinach, and sweet potato.
+It is used as a dietary supplement and may be prescribed to treat erythropoietic protoporphyria, an inherited condition of sunlight sensitivity.

-β-carotene is the most common form of carotene in plants.
+β-carotene is the most common carotenoid in plants.
 When used as a food coloring, it has the E number E160a.
-The structure was deduced by Karrer et al. in 1930.
-In nature, β-carotene is a precursor (inactive form) to vitamin A via the action of beta-carotene 15,15'-monooxygenase.
+The structure was deduced in 1930.

 Isolation of β-carotene from fruits abundant in carotenoids is commonly done using column chromatography.
-It can also be extracted from the beta-carotene rich algae, Dunaliella salina.
+It is industrially extracted from richer sources such as the algae Dunaliella salina.
 The separation of β-carotene from the mixture of other carotenoids is based on the polarity of a compound. β-Carotene is a non-polar compound, so it is separated with a non-polar solvent such as hexane.
-Being highly conjugated, it is deeply colored, and as a hydrocarbon lacking functional groups, it is very lipophilic.
+Being highly conjugated, it is deeply colored, and as a hydrocarbon lacking functional groups, it is lipophilic.

 Provitamin A activity

-Plant carotenoids is the primary dietary source of provitamin B worldwide, with β-carotene as the best-known provitamin A carotenoid.
+Plant carotenoids are the primary dietary source of provitamin A worldwide, with β-carotene as the best-known provitamin A carotenoid.
 Others include α-carotene and β-cryptoxanthin.
 Carotenoid absorption is restricted to the duodenum of the small intestine.
 One molecule of β-carotene can be cleaved by the intestinal enzyme β,β-carotene 15,15'-monooxygenase into two molecules of vitamin A.